albakomito/G12_Project_3/README.md

 ### Summary(Introduction)
 Our project's purpose is to build on our previous work and use Classification and Sentiment Analysis to demonstrate that our renewable energy portfolio is a good investment for environmentally conscious and socially responsible investors.
-This project utilizeS a neural network via Classification to anaylze the projection of the green portofolio prices and if they would provide a positive outcome.
+This project utilizes a neural network via Classification to analyze the projection of the Renewable Energy portfolio prices and if they would provide a positive outcome.
 As a comparison, we use NLP sentiment analysis to further illustrate these renewable energy stocks are a great investment.
 Once we have gathered our data, we will create a user-friendly interactive dashboard where investors can view our findings.
 Our hope is that with the knowledge provided, investors will make a more informed decision to invest in these companies, and hopefully achieve market-beating returns.

 Below, we  briefly describe how we gathered the data,  developed our code, and key findings after analysing the data.
 Finally, we use Streamlit (https://albakomito-g12-project-3-streamlitapp-3zw1yp.streamlitapp.com/) as a frontend development tool to display our results in a user friendly UI.

 ### Data Exploration, Machine Learning, NLP & Conclusions
 When preforming our classification analysis, we found that our results were not always accurate or conclusive.
 When gathering the data we included closing prices, earnings per share (eps) and revenue in our analysis.
-Our initial analysis (without closing prices, eps and revenue) yielded a very low accuracy score of 33%.
+Our initial analysis (without closing prices, eps and revenue) yielded an exceptionally low accuracy score of 33%.

 <img src="https://github.com/albakomito/Renewable-Energy-Investing/blob/main/Visualizations/confusion2.jpg" width="300" height="150">